INSTRUCTIONS FOR PLAN SUBMITTAL

 Plans can be submitted either in person, PDF (email) or mailled to:

 Southern Marin Fire District

 Attn: Fire Prevention

 Sausalito, CA 94965

-The plan review process and issuance of a fire construction permit take approximately 14-21 days.
-Applicants shall be notified by email or phone when your plan review has been completed.
+The plan review process and issuance of a fire construction permit may take approximately 14-21 days.
+Applicants shall be notified by email when your plan review has been completed.
 Applicants shall have 60 days to pick up completed plan reviews, fire comments and permits from the Fire Prevention Bureau's office.
 After 60 days’ plans, shall be discarded do to storage restrictions.

 Plans are approved for a term of one (1) year.
 A Permit is considered “Expired” when there has been no project activity for 12 or more months.
 Permits can be extended if the fire prevention bureau is contacted within 30 days prior to the premit expiration date (additional fees may apply).
 Expired permits cannot be reactivated; a new submittal is required and a different Permit Number will be assigned.